adrianomg/PAMPAR/README.md

   (GL-MPI and SH still need some polishing.
 Any help is welcome!)

-The goal for the future is to paralelize the set using more interfaces and add new benchmarks.
+The goal for the future is to parallelize the set using more interfaces and add new benchmarks.

-More details and studies on these applications can be found at: https://www.researchgate.net/project/A-Parallel-Benchmark-for-Performance-Evaluation-and-Energy-Consumption-in-Multicore-and-Manycore-Architectures
+More details and studies on these applications can be found at: [Towards a benchmark for performance and power consumption evaluation of parallel programming interfaces](https://repositorio.unipampa.edu.br/jspui/handle/riu/4136) (master thesis)

 **How to run:**